ninabarzh/broomstick/content/posts/defendable-internet2.md

 * More of the same: Breaches, botnets, ransomware, periodic outrage, no systemic change.
 * Collapse: A catastrophic incident (not necessarily digital) is either the end or it forces hasty reform, probably at the expense of civil liberties.
-* [Reform]({{< relref "posts/defendable-internet3.md" >}}): Liability, secure-by-design mandates, genuine funding for digital infrastructure — theoretically possible, practically unlikely.
+* [Reform]({{< relref "posts/defendable-internet3.md" >}}): Liability, secure-by-design mandates, genuine funding for digital infrastructure — theoretically possible, practically highly unlikely.
 * Balkanisation: Regional internets emerge, some secure, most repressive, none particularly user-friendly.

 ## Conclusion